Pragmatic Reasoning improves LLM Code Generation: Related Work

 \section{Related Work}

+This section reviews prior work most relevant to CodeRSA and situates our approach within the reranking design space for code generation.

-\textbf{Natural Language to Code.} Previous research has extensively explored generating code from natural language using neural network models \citep{ling2016latent,rabinovich2017abstract,hayati2018retrieval}.
-Recently, large language models (LLMs) have propelled significant advances in this area, driven by the transformer \cite{vaswani2017attention} architecture and large-scale pretraining.
-Their performance on code generation tasks often surpasses that of traditional models, and in many cases even rivals human programmers \citep{ni2024l2ceval,becker2023programming}.
-A recent study shows that LLMs also exhibit strong performance in code summarization, effectively translating code snippets into text \citep{akib2024analysis}.
+\paragraph{Natural Language to Code.} Generating code from natural language has been studied extensively, from earlier neural approaches \citep{ling2016latent,rabinovich2017abstract,hayati2018retrieval} to modern large language models based on large-scale pretraining and the transformer architecture \citep{vaswani2017attention}.
+Recent LLMs achieve strong performance on code-generation benchmarks and, in some settings, approach or exceed the level of average human programmers \citep{ni2024l2ceval,becker2023programming}.
+They also perform well in the reverse direction, namely code summarization, which is directly relevant to reranking methods that use code-to-instruction signals \citep{akib2024analysis}.

-\paragraph{Code Reranking Methods.} Researchers have proposed various reranking strategies for code candidates, broadly divided into \emph{execution-driven} and \emph{content-driven} approaches.
-Execution-driven reranking methods such as CodeT \citep{chen2022codetcodegenerationgenerated} and AgentCoder \citep{huang2024agentcodermultiagentbasedcodegeneration} evaluate code candidates by running them against automatically generated test suites.
-Although often effective, these methods rely on the availability and reliability of test suites, which are frequently incomplete or difficult to construct, and executing untrusted code can pose safety risks \citep{yeticstiren2023evaluating,khoury2023secure}.
-In contrast, content-driven reranking methods are far more versatile because they do not rely on execution and are not even confined to coding tasks.
-One such model is {Coder Reranking} \citep{chen2021evaluatinglargelanguagemodels}.
+\paragraph{Code Reranking.} A common way to improve code generation is to sample multiple candidate programs and rerank them.
+Existing reranking methods can be broadly divided into execution-driven and content-driven approaches.
+Execution-driven methods such as CodeT \citep{chen2022codetcodegenerationgenerated} and AgentCoder \citep{huang2024agentcodermultiagentbasedcodegeneration} evaluate candidates by executing them against automatically constructed tests.
+Although often effective, such methods depend on the availability and reliability of test suites and may also raise safety concerns when executing untrusted code \citep{yeticstiren2023evaluating,khoury2023secure}.
+In this work, we focus on content-driven reranking, where methods use only the original instruction and sampled candidates without executing code.
+This setting is more generally applicable when tests are unavailable, unreliable, or unsafe to run.

-\paragraph{Coder Reranking.} \citet{chen2021evaluatinglargelanguagemodels} rerank code candidates by estimating \(\text{P}(c \mid i) \), where \( c \) denotes the generated code candidate and \( i \) denotes the given instruction.
-This process can also be called Coder Reranking because the LLM is a mere Coder that estimates the candidate probability based on the corresponding instruction.
-When using an LLM to estimate conditional probabilities, we compute the probability of each token iteratively.
-For example, in Coder Reranking, the model processes a candidate's tokens from left to right: At each step, it calculates the probability of the current token given the instruction and the previously generated tokens, then appends that token to the context before moving on.
-The product of these sequential probabilities across all tokens yields the overall probability of the code candidate under the given instruction:

-where $c^{(t)}$ denotes the token at position $t$ in the sequence $c$, and $c^{(<t)}$ represents the sequence of all tokens before position $t$.